juucustodio/xamarin-docs.pt-br/docs/ios/platform/social-framework.md

 #endregion
 ```

-A única diferença entre esse código e a versão do Twitter apresentados a seguir, é o requisito do Facebook para obter uma desenvolvedor/específica ID do aplicativo (que pode ser gerado a partir do Portal do desenvolvedor do Facebook) que deve ser definida como uma opção ao fazer a solicitação:
+A única diferença entre esse código e a versão do Twitter apresentada acima, é o requisito do Facebook para obter uma aplicativo do desenvolvedor ID específica (que pode ser gerado a partir do Portal do desenvolvedor do Facebook) que deve ser definida como uma opção ao fazer a solicitação:

 ```csharp
 var options = new AccountStoreOptions ();